What is a merchant account?

 Flipcause is like a bank account, you should access the funds when you need them.
 Because transferring from your Flipcause account to your bank account is like a bank-to-bank transfer, you can transfer any amount as you need it and it’s easily handled by your accountant or bookkeeper with your Flipcause Monthly Statement.

-From a security perspective, the Flipcause team monitors every transaction and transfer that flows through our system.
+From a security perspective, the Flipcause team monitors every transaction and transfer that flows through our system to protect your account against fraud and prevent scams and similar attacks.
 If we identify a fraudulent transaction--which happens often in the nonprofit space--you can have the opportunity to reverse transactions when you have an available balance.
 If you don’t have an available balance (because it was transferred out), you won’t be allowed to immediately reverse a transaction which may lead to a dispute and a dispute fee.
-In short, you get the most accounting flexibility and account security when you manage the transfers manually.
+In short, you get the most accounting flexibility and account security by managing transfers manually.

 Question: If I deposit funds from Flipcause to my bank, tell me again why do I not need to reconcile that deposit with individual donor records

 Answer: This is because transferring money from Flipcause to your other bank account is not a standard deposit.
 Rather, it is a transfer from one asset account to another.
 The assumption is that you are recognizing Flipcause as an asset account like any other bank account.
 Asset accounts should be reconciled separately.

 Question: If I don’t transfer funds from my Flipcause account, do I need to account for it in my year-end taxes?